 To date, a number of inspiring women have received the Emily Winifred Dickson Prize: Prof. Louise Richardson, Vice-Chancellor of University of Oxford, in 2016; in 2019, Mary Robinson, President of the Mary Robinson Foundation - Climate Justice, former President of Ireland and former United Nations High Commissioner for Human Rights; and in 2019 Samantha Power, Pulitzer Prize-winning author and former United States Ambassador to the United Nations.

-In 2017, RCSI’s Aurora programme participants came together to form the RCSI Aurora Women’s Network.
-This network builds on the learning and insights gained from Aurora through the provision of quarterly networking opportunities and leadership events for Auroreans.
-To find out more contact email@example.com.
+In 2017, RCSI Aurora Leadership Development Programme participants came together to form the RCSI Aurora Women’s Network.
+The network was expanded in 2021 and renamed the RCSI Women’s Network and operates to promote and support the professional development of all women and non-binary staff at RCSI.
+To find out more contact firstname.lastname@example.org.